1000 Steps Dandenong Ranges

 Every inch of the trail has beauty.
 Deep green mosses and lichen, plus the delectable scent of the Australian bush… lovely.

 The remains of old growth trees covered in deep green moss…

 Views through the trees to distant Lysterfield Lake can be seen on the way.
 Benches provide an opportunity to relax and take in the trail.

 Plaques describing various locations along the real Kokoda Trail are placed evenly on the track, interesting reading and a grand excuse to stop to catch one’s breath!

-Don’t feel pressured to keep up a fast pace as fitness fanatics pass by, take your time to read the history along the 1000 Steps/Kokoda Memorial Trail.
+Don’t feel pressured to keep up a fast pace as fitness fanatics pass by, take your time to read the history of the Kokoda Memorial Trail.

 Another starting option is to begin the walk at one tree hill and head down.